-The company measures the loss allowances for amounts owed by fellow Group companies at an amount equal to the 12 month expected credit loss (representing a stage 1 financial model).
+The company measures the loss allowances for amounts owed by immediate parent company at an amount equal to the lifetime expected credit loss.
 The way this is calculated is based on the applied impairment methodology, as described below:

 Stage 1: For financial assets where there has not been a significant increase in credit risk since initial recognition, and were not credit impaired on recognition, the company recognises a loss allowance based on the 12 month expected credit loss.